Information Sheet on Surplus Lines Insurers and Agents

 What risks may be placed with unauthorized insurers?

-All risks, except title insurance, mortgagee guaranty insurance, and worker's compensation insurance risks, may be placed with unauthorized insurers.
+All risks, except title insurance, mortgage guaranty insurance, accident and health policies, and worker's compensation insurance risks, may be placed with unauthorized insurers.
+Policyholders who are required, or choose, to participate in the Wisconsin Injured Patients and Families Compensation Fund must purchase their underlying medical malpractice coverage from an insurer that is licensed in Wisconsin.
 This applies to policies giving first dollar coverage, policies with small or very large deductibles, and policies in the form of stop-loss or catastrophe coverage for self-insured risks.

 May surplus lines agents place risks with any unauthorized insurer?